 Our graduate programs use a cohort model.
 A cohort is a group of students who begin and complete the program together.
 We operate on a rolling admission basis, which means we make admission decisions as applications are completed.
 An invitation to join a cohort is extended to the first 24 qualified applicants, so some target start dates may vary.

 You don't have to wait to start your degree.
-Our cohort start dates vary by degree but typically begin every five weeks.
+Our cohort start dates vary by degree.
 View our current Academic Calendar.

 Please contact us at 803.786.3871 with any questions about cohort start dates.